The Ultimutt Cockapoo Handbook

 Health Conditions Cockapoo can be prone to

 Like many breeds, Cockapoos are prone to some health conditions.
 These are rare but it’s good to look out for them.
 These are often inherited from their parent breeds (the Cocker Spaniel and Poodle).
 A genetic condition called Hip Dysplasia, whereby the joint doesn’t fit properly into the hip socket, can cause discomfort and ultimately arthritis over time.
-The symptoms of this are limping, or difficulty getting up or down.
-The best way to alleviate this risk is to maintain a healthy weight in your Cockapoo (and in severe cases, surgery).
+The symptoms of this include limping, reduced energy levels and stiffness, especially when getting up.
+The best way to alleviate this risk is to maintain a healthy weight in your Cockapoo and avoid high-impact exercise, especially during early growth (and in severe cases, surgery).

 Progressive Retinal Atrophy (PRA) is a degenerative eye disorder inherited from both parent breeds that causes blindness.
 Whilst it progresses slowly and is unlikely, there is no cure.
-Look out for your Cockapoo bumping into any objects and diagnose early, as this can slow progression.
+Look out for your Cockapoo bumping into objects or having difficulty navigating low light conditions, as these are early signs of the disease.
+Getting an early diagnosis may help to slow the progression and also allow accommodations to be made as their eyesight deteriorates.

 Cockapoo exercise